 Workers’ Compensation vs. Workplace Injuries: Is There a Difference?

-Nobody wants to get injured on the job.
-Depending on your line of work, you could have a high chance of being injured or a very low chance.
+Nobody wants to get an injury on the job.
+Depending on your line of work, you could have a high chance of getting an injury or a very low chance.
 But regardless of the type of work you do, you should know which type of injuries are compensable and which are not.
 Contacting a New Jersey workers compensation lawyer or a New Jersey workplace injury lawyer from Rossetti & DeVoto, PC, is the first step to understanding what you may be owed based on your injury.

 Below, we have outlined the ways in which you can tell whether or not you are eligible for workers’ compensation and should consult a New Jersey workers comp lawyer or a New Jersey workplace injury lawyer to discuss your options.

 According to the Department of Labor, there are four major disability programs available to Federal workers who have been injured on the job or who have contracted an occupational disease from working: